Security

 Introduction

-We at Kritik carry high standards for the security of user data to ensure that all customer data are kept secure and safe.
+We at Kritik carry high standards for the security of user data to ensure that all customer data is kept secure and safe.
 We are committed to adhering to SaaS industry guidelines and practices for maintaining data and information integrity in alignment with standards and best practices.

 Organizational Security